WHAT IS A CONVENTIONAL LOAN?

 Private Mortgage Insurance

-If you put down less than 20% on a conventional loan, you’ll be required to pay for private mortgage insurance (PMI).
+If you put down less than 20% on a conforming loan, you’ll be required to pay for private mortgage insurance (PMI).
 PMI protects your lender in case you default on your loan.
 The cost for PMI varies based on your loan type, your credit score, and the size of your down payment.
 PMI is usually paid as part of your monthly mortgage payment.
 The nice thing about PMI is that it won’t be part of your loan forever – that is, you won’t have to refinance to get rid of it.
 When you reach 20% equity in the home on your regular mortgage payment schedule, you can ask your lender to remove the PMI from you mortgage payments.
 If you reach 20% equity as a result of your home increasing in value, you can contact your lender for a new appraisal so they can use the new value to recalculate your PMI requirement.
 Once you reach 22% equity in the home, your lender will automatically remove PMI from your loan.